bdbxml/help-bdbxml-net/articles/working-with-data-from-containers.md

 uid: working-with-data-from-containers.md
 ---

-# Working with Data from Multiple Containers
+# Working with Data from Containers

 An application may use one or more containers.
 Figaro and XQuery provide excellent support for this situation.
 First, create a second container and add some additional data.
 A few simple documents will be enough to demonstrate this feature.
 To begin, we add them the new container: